centau/ecr/rfcs/default-component-values.md

 ### Misusage

-- Using `registry:add(entity, A)` on an entity that already owns `A` would result in undefined behavior.
+- Using `registry:add(entity, A)` on an entity that already owns `A` would result in an error.

-> Should it throw an error instead?
-This would require checking if the entity first owns the component before assigning it which adds a small performance penalty.

 - Using `registry:add(entity, A)` when `A` was defined without specifying a callback `local A = ecr.component()` would result in an error.

-> Alternatively we could have `registry:add()` calls with components with no default value instead default to assigning `true` (default default values??).

-- Using a default value callback which returns `nil` will result in undefined behavior.
+- Using a default value callback which returns `nil` will result in ab error.

-> Again, this could be changed to error instead on `Registry:add()` at the cost of slight performance.

 ## Drawbacks

-None (?) asides from minor increase in API complexity.
+Minor increase in API complexity.

 ## Alternatives